FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 Who pays my study fees and analysis during the training?

-Fees are paid by the employer who has provided you with the training placement.
-You will receive a monthly salary that is equivalent to Band 6 of the NHS Agenda for Change pay scale.
+Fees are paid by the NHS.
+You will receive a monthly salary that is equivalent to NHS Band 6.
 You also receive a monthly contribution towards your analytic fees to be claimed monthly.

 Can I work part time in my placement?